maddicoat/CHEM10121/_episodes/02-loops_and_file_parsing.md

 > ## Absolute and relative paths
 > File paths can be *absolute*, or *relative*.
 >
 > A relative file path gives the location relative to the directory we are in.
-Thus, if we are in the `ProfDev-python` directory, the relative filepath for the `tree-rings.txt` file would be `data/tree-rings.txt`
+Thus, if we are in our home directory, the relative filepath for the `CuOH.cif` file would be `data/CuOH.cif`
 >
 > An absolute filepath gives the complete path to a file.
 This file path could be used from anywhere on a computer, and would access the same file.
-For example, the absolute filepath to the  `tree-rings.txt` file on a Mac might be `Users/YOUR_USER_NAME/Desktop/ProfDev-python/data/tree-rings.txt`.
+For example, the absolute filepath to the  `CuOH.cif` file on a Mac might be `/Users/YOUR_USER_NAME/Desktop/ProfDev-python/data/CuOH.cif`.
 You can get the absolute path of a file using `os.path.abspath(path)`, where path is the relative path of the file.
 {: .callout}

 > ## Python `pathlib`